Observability

 Run Logs

 The Logs tab in your project shows a chronological list of all agent runs.
 Each row displays the run status, agent name, deployment, duration, token count with estimated cost, and when it was queued.
-The table updates automatically every few seconds.
+The table updates every few seconds.

 Filtering Runs